This article is part of our guest contributor series.

-Does your corporate culture support or hinder innovation?
+Does your corporate culture support or hinder an innovative business model?
 Most companies have no idea.

 Worse yet, many companies who invest in innovation often face a scarier problem: they believe the investments they are making—such as increasing R&D budgets or creating an innovation department or appointing an innovation czar—are helping them create an environment to stimulate innovation.
 In fact, the reality is the opposite.